Ontario Traffic Manual Pedestrian Crossovers Guide

 Pedestrian crossovers

 Pedestrian crossovers are marked crosswalks identified by signs and pavement markings.
-Pedestrians, vehicles, and cyclists must all understand the rules of the road at these crosswalks to ensure safety for everyone.
+Pedestrians, vehicles, and cyclists must all understand the road rules at these crosswalks to ensure safety for everyone.

 Pedestrians must exercise due care and cross only when traffic has come to a complete stop.
-If the PXO has a flashing beacon, the corresponding button should be pressed to activate it.
-The beacon will help increase driver awareness—see our Approvals and Compliance page for studies on the effects of beacons.
+If the PXO has a flashing beacon, the corresponding button should be pressed to activate it; the beacon will help increase driver awareness.

 Vehicles must watch for pedestrians, be prepared to stop, and only start moving again once the pedestrian has cleared the roadway.